-Posing amidst The Lyris Quartet (Alyssa Park, Shalini Yijayan, violins, Timothy Loo, cello, Luke Maurer, viola), L.A.
-Philharmonic Conductor Laureate Esa-Pekka Salonen, marvelous and much missed, on a return visit to Los Angeles.
-Salonen’s now based in London where he’s principal conductor of the Philharmonia Orchestra.
-His presence proved a special draw at a benefit concert for Hear Now … A Festival of New Music by Contemporary Los Angeles Composers under the direction of local composer Hugh Levick.
+Posing with The Lyris Quartet (Alyssa Park, Shalini Yijayan, violins, Timothy Loo, cello, Luke Maurer, viola) is our marvelous and much-missed Los Angeles Philharmonic Conductor-Laureate, Esa-Pekka Salonen, on a return visit to our town.
+Salonen’s now London-based where he’s principal conductor of the Philharmonia Orchestra.
+His presence at a house party in Culver City proved a special draw at a benefit concert for ‘Hear Now … A Festival of New Music by Contemporary Los Angeles Composers’ under the direction of composer Hugh Levick.

-Hear Now… is a festival that takes place in Venice annually.
-Composers of the caliber of Salonen, Thomas Adès, Stephen Hartke, William Kraft, Hugh Levick and Gernot Wolfgang are highlighted, among many others now creating idiosyncratic and exciting contemporary music in Los Angeles.
-Hear Now will present its third festival next April 13 – 14, 2013.
+‘Hear Now…’ is a festival that takes place in Venice annually.
+Composers of the caliber of Salonen, Thomas Adès, Stephen Hartke, William Kraft, and Gernot Wolfgang are featured, among others, creating idiosyncratic and exciting contemporary music in Los Angeles.
+‘Hear Now’ will present its third festival next April 13 – 14, 2013.

 Nibbling hors d’ouevres beneath a loft-style high ceiling were KUSC’s Sheila Tepper and Gail Eichenthal, the great piano virtuoso, Gloria Cheng, and hyper-opera showman Yuval Sharon.
 Anne Tomlinson, Director of Los Angeles Children’s Chorus, Bob Klein, Co-Executive Director of the Festival of New American Musicals, Catherine Uniack, Executive Director of Piano Spheres, and classical music writer Rodney Punt all joined in.
 Also in attendance were two from Jacaranda, Music at the Edge, a key player on L.A.’s modern music scene: Music Director Mark Allan Hilt and Artistic Director Patrick Scott who noted, “There cannot be a better ambassador for contemporary music than Esa-Pekka.”

 Salonen-ania ricocheted the room.
 A wry opening comment concerned driving, a notorious Salonen beef. (“Coming back to Los Angeles, this town is so much part of my life.
 I still hate the 10 Freeway.
 It’s still a mess.”)
 He then poured forth — with increasing velocity — a torrent of musical factoids, capping off with an edgy anecdote about Alban Berg’s love life.
-On this titillating note, in kicked the music.
+On this titillating note … in kicked the music.

 The Lyris-ists, who are the founding string quartet of the Hear Now Festival, opened their succinct program with Stravinsky’s “Three Pieces for String Quartet” (1914).
 Salonen warned of the deceptive sparseness.
-“It looks and sounds simple; it’s modest, the first movement is proto-minimalist,” he said.
-“Then it descends like a game of dominoes.”
+“It looks and sounds simple; it’s modest, the first movement is proto-minimalist.” he said.

 Quotations from Chairman Esa

-Following the music Salonen nattered in his lilting voice, dropping funny accents on select words.
+Following the concert, Salonen nattered in his lilting voice, dropping funny accents on select words.
 “When I was studying in Europe, in modernist circles,” he remembered, “the idea of selling out was a really serious offense,” adding, “The idea of doing something people actually liked … was anathema.

 “I am alive and I am curious.
-I would like hear music written by a local,” he said with emphasis, then continued, “If I have one major regret, it is that I could not do enough to connect with California composers.
+So I would like hear music written by a local,” he said.
+“If I have one major regret, it is that I could not do enough to connect with California composers.
 That would have been my next project — to invest in a new generation of composers.
-So if you have scores and tapes, send them.

 “In my years with the Phil, my basic leaning was that contemporary music is normal, like reading a newspaper.
 Would you rather wake up and read news of today or that of three years ago?”
 Appreciating modern music, said Salonen, “is really about exposure.
 I used to say you don’t really have to understand, you just have to be open-minded.
 But now I think you do have to have some kind of reference.
 If you have the reference, the experience becomes more profound.
 There is a continuous thread from Monteverdi and Bach.
 Some formal and technical principles stem from Bach.
 This history influences us every day.”

 He explained, “As a conductor I deal with masterpieces all the time; they are very powerful and it’s hard to get rid of them; you have to knock back a couple of whiskeys after a concert.

-Switching subjects, he riffed on ‘identify’ in music: “This is the essential question of all the arts, but music especially.
-The question is what constitutes identity?
-When you hear Schubert — one note, you know it’s him.
+Switching subjects, Salonen riffed on ‘identify’ in music: “This is the essential question of all the arts, but music especially.
+The question is … what constitutes identity?
+When you hear Schubert — one note — you know it’s him.
 Berlioz can be infuriating.
 You read his score — and it’s almost silly.
-Then you hear it, and there is this powerful identity.
+Then when you hear it, there is this powerful identity.
 It hangs on, with longevity.
 For example, folk music, some of our oldest tunes, like “Greensleeves.”

 Lyris Quartet & Esa-Pekka Solonen photo courtesy: Bonnie Perkinson